nuxt-contrib/tib/docs/API.md

 - `key` (_string_)<br/>
 Your browserstack key<br/>
 > for security reasons it is recommended to use the env var `BROWSERSTACK_KEY` instead
-- `folder` (_string_, optional)<br/>
+- `folder` (_string_, _boolean_ optional)<br/>
 The path to the folder which should be accessible through the browserstack-local tunnel.
-If not provided the default `folder` browser config option is used
+Explicitly set this to `false` if you wish to test an internal server.
+If any other falsy value is provided the default `folder` browser config option is used.

 ## Browser methods